Kaliyugaya (novel)

 Kaliyugaya (Sinhala, Age of Darkness) is a novel written by Sinhala writer Martin Wickremasinghe and first published in 1957.
 It is the second book of Wickremasinghe's trilogy that started with Gamperaliya - transformation of a village.
-The final book of the trilogy is Yuganthaya (culmination of the era).
+The final book, published in 1983, of the trilogy is Yuganthaya (culmination of the era).

 It was adapted into a movie by Lester James Peries in 1981.

-The story depicts the lives of Nanda and Piyal after marriage and their children.
+The story follows the events of Wickramasinghe's novel Gamperaliya and depicts the lives of Nanda and Piyal after their marriage and their children.